CiscoZeus/zeus-iot/README.md

 `curl --data 'json={"sensor1": 100, "sensor2": 25}' http://localhost:8888/syslog.*`

-Fluentd is installed and configured to listen port 8888 on localhost.
+Fluentd is installed and configured to listen port `8888` on `localhost`.
 Fluend then transfers the Json to the Zeus Cloud.